DaGitHubUsr/supereasy-game/README.md

 # supereasy-game
-This Is A REALLY or SUPER Easy Game
+This Is A REALLY or SUPER Easy Game for Python 2.7.14

+Easter Egg: If You Enter "69420" Before Pressing Enter To Go To Play Modd, The "TRUE WIN!"
+Option Will Show Regradless Of The Random Number